Eight steps to successful selling on Amazon

 2. What profits can I make from the sale?

-In order to estimate the return on projected sales volume, you need to understand the basic costs associated with one-off and recurring sales.
-The main costs associated with selling on amazon.de include:
+In order to estimate the return on projected sales volume, you need to understand the basic costs associated with one‐off and recurring sales.

 3. Can I customize the product and its packaging to meet Amazon's requirements?